TOD-theses/paper-T-RACE/main.typ

 == TOD candidate finding
 We make use of the RPC method `debug_traceBlockByNumber`, which allows replaying all transactions of a block the same way they were originally executed.
 With the `prestateTracer` config, this method also outputs, which state has been accessed, and using the `diffMode` config, also which state has been modified#footnote[When running the prestateTracer in diffMode, several fields are only implicit in the response.
 We need to make these fields explicit for further analysis.
 Refer to the documentation or the source code for further details.].

 By inspecting the source code from the tracers for Reth@paradigm_revm-inspectors_2024 and results from the RPC call, we found out, that for every touched account it always includes the account’s balance, nonce and code in the prestate.
-For instance, even when only the balance was accessed, it will also include the nonce in the prestate#footnote[I opened a #todo("link visibility") #link("https://github.com/ethereum/go-ethereum/pull/30081")[pull request] to clarify this behaviour and now this is also reflected in the documentation@noauthor_go-ethereum_2024-1.].
+For instance, even when only the balance was accessed, it will also include the nonce in the prestate#footnote[I opened a #link("https://github.com/ethereum/go-ethereum/pull/30081")[pull request] to clarify this behaviour and now this is also reflected in the documentation@noauthor_go-ethereum_2024-1.].
 Therefore, we do not know precisely which state has been accessed, which can be a source of false positives for collisions.

 We store all the accesses and modifications in a database and then query for accesses and writes that have the same state key, giving us a list of collisions.
 We then use these collisions to obtain a preliminary set of TOD candidates.